 Is able to identify and fulfill prioritised development needs

-The process also supports career development and commitment to lifelong learning
+The process also supports career development and commitment to lifelong learning.

 Your first KSF Review and PDP will identify and support you in meeting your development needs during your first 12 months in post, which includes your induction.